juliopezua/session-6/README.md

 </article>
 ```

-The $route service is usually used in conjunction with ngView - a directive that complements the $route service by including the rendered template of the current route into the main layout.
-The role of the ngView directive is to include the view template for the current route into the layout template.
+Routing is usually used in conjunction with ngView - a directive that complements the $route service by including the rendered template of the current route into the main layout.
+The ngView directive includes the view template for the current route into the layout template.

+Here we see nothing when we click on a recipe.
+That is because there is no defined view associated with the detail route.

 The config file makes provision for a recipe-detail template.
 We will create that now.